 In the face of cult misrepresentation, some authors and publishers might have to spend years correcting erroneous lore.
 This onus will not necessarily be assisted by the “anyone can edit” convenience of Wikipedia.
 Some observers have concluded that, in my case, Wikipedia has afforded one of the most memorable instances of error and abuse that they know of (via SSS108, alias Moreno, and other erring editors and administrators).

-Even after revealing his real name identity, the academic Simon Kidd was mocked by the pro-sectarian polemicist Gerald Joe Moreno for supporting me in his Wikipedia discussions, on webpages influenced by Moreno blogtalk.
+Even after revealing his real name identity, the academic Simon Kidd was mocked by sectarian polemicist Gerald Joe Moreno for supporting me in his Wikipedia discussions, on webpages influenced by Moreno blogtalk.
 The “Exposer” mentality, committed to a “guru defender” campaign, is not the best guide to Wikipedia events, academic roles, medical complexities, or citations.
-One drawback involved is that Moreno continued to promote his fictions and misrepresentations on Google.
+One drawback involved is that Moreno continued to promote his fictions and misrepresentations on Google, even after being banned from Wikipedia.

 Kevin R. D. Shepherd